 Elegia headphone isn't midrange recessed.
 Mid-recession is in the 500 to 2k range.
 Interestingly in this sound range, Elegia tests a little higher than Clear.
 Elegia has slightly more bottom end weight to its sound.
 Clear is snappier and faster-paced.
 Elegia's flat response means they would be good studio headphones where noise isolation is essential.
-Studio recording engineers who've used Elegia we'd love to hear from you, please email your reactions to drew (at) Moon-Audio.com.
+Studio recording engineers who've used Elegia we'd love to hear from you, please email your reactions to [email protected]

 As a portable headphone, Elegia has a lower impedance and slightly higher sensitivity when compared to other Focal Headphones.
 Elegia was easy to drive with the Astell & Kern and Questyle digital players I tote around.
 I do suggest adding a player or a digital to analog converter (DAC) for optimal sound (see my suggestions below).

-Elegia is average size.
+Elegia is of average size.
 We own headphones that are bigger.
 Elegia's size falls somewhere in the middle of the pack.
 The other reason I love Elegia for road warriors is the best-engineered travel case on the market.
 It's easy to throw Elegi's case in just about any travel bag.

 Focal departed from providing multiple cables with this one.
 They offer a single cable for a 3.5mm plug with a 1/4" adapter.
 I would love to see either a 2.5mm or 4.4mm balanced cable for portable use, but I Focal was trying to hit a price.